New-Jersey-Forest-Service/FIAPI/README.md

 Python functionality is provided using the BeautifulSoup package (https://www.crummy.com/software/BeautifulSoup/), while the R version utilizes the library Rvest (https://github.com/hadley/rvest).

-Use Case: By providing users with a standardized interface to access data, users can have the most up to date data pull without waiting for an MS Access DB to be released. {to be continued...}
+Use Case: By providing users with a standardized interface to access data, users can have the most up to date data pull without waiting for an MS Access DB to be released.

 ## Installation Instructions for Mac
 1. Install the latest version of Python 2.7.
 This can be installed from (https://www.python.org/downloads/release/python-2713/)